 The Default Router IP Address should also be available in the Instruction Manual that came with your Router.

-An easy way to find the IP Address of Router would be to look into the Instruction Manual that came with the Router.
-You may also find the Default Router IP Address printed on a sticker/label attached to the back of your Router.
+You should also find the Default Router IP Address printed on a sticker/label attached to the bottom of your Router.

-3. On the Network & Internet screen, click on Status in the left pane, scroll down in the right pane and click on View Your Network Properties link.
+1. Go to Settings > Network and Internet > click on Status in the left pane.
+In the right-pane, scroll down and click on View Your Network Properties link.